dirk-zimoch/caTools/Readme.md

         caputq [flags] <pv> <value> [<pv> <value> ...]

-- `cado`: Writes 1 to PV(s), but does not wait for the processing to finish.
+- `cado`: Processes the PV(s) and exits.
 Does not have any output (except if an error occurs).
 Usage:

         cado [flags] <pv> [<pv> ...]